Advanced Models¶

 binds= works the same way here too.

-Multiple Application Instances
+Multiple Application Instances¶

 If you’re running multiple instances of the _same_ Pylons application in the same WSGI process (e.g., with Paste HTTPServer’s “composite” application), you may run into concurrency issues.
-The problem is that Session is thread local but not application-instance local.
-We’re not sure how much this is really an issue if Session.remove() is properly called in the base controller, but just in case it becomes an issue, here are possible remedies:
+The problem is that Session

-2. Add a scoping function.
+) rather than to the meta module.
+The globals object is not shared between application instances. - Add a scoping function.
 This prevents the application instances from sharing the same session objects.
 Add the following function to your model, and pass it as the second argument to scoped_session:

 def pylons_scope():